thomaspinckney3/cs4501/Project1.md

 Making your own containers
 ---------------------------

-You can create your down Docker images.
+You can create your own Docker images.
 The easiest way to do this is to start with an existing container and make changes to it.
 For example, maybe there are some Python libraries that you want to use and which I didn't install in tp33/django.
 You could build your own